 7th November 2011

-Protecting Girls from Undergoing FGM in Kenya and Tanzania
+Protecting girls from undergoing female genital mutilation in Kenya and Tanzania

 This booklet explores the challenges and accomplishments of Equality Now partners in Kenya (Tasaru Ntromonok Initiative) and Tanzania (Network Against Female Genital Mutilation) as they work to eliminate the harmful practice of FGM in the Maasai community using a gender and rights-based approach.